ShuDataScience/ShuDataScience/README.md

 - 👋 Hi, I’m @Shu Qian.
-- 👀 I’m interested in data science implement in supply chain and new product development and pricing strategy.
-I have  12 years experience at different functions in supply chain and international background.
+- 👀 I’m passionate in unlocking the data science power in supply chain.
+I have  12 years experience at different functions in supply chain and an international background.
 - 🌱 I’m currently learning bridging the principle and business decisions by Berkeley Exec ed.
 - 💞️ I’m looking to collaborate on projects in supply chain and new product development and pricing strategy.
 I have a passion to lean methodology and enviornmental topics.
 I will be thrived to join projects in these fields.
 - 📫 How to reach me: please emaim me shuqianuk@gmail.com.